What does a firefighter actually do?

 - Firefighter (oh, yes, on occasion, we are still asked to put out fires!)

-If you haven't figured it out by now, I hope are beginning to realize we don't just "save lives and property anymore," and that we are truly jacks of all trades.
-I won't go as far as adding, "masters of none," because I hope if nothing else, we are masters at our profession and the core expectations of what we are here for: serving our community, protecting lives and property and making a positive difference every day we are on duty.
+If you haven't figured it out by now, we don't just save lives and property anymore; we are truly jacks of all trades.
+And we must be masters at our profession and the core expectations of what we are here for: serving our community, protecting lives and property and making a positive difference every day we are on duty.